 For sake of comparison, let's imagine for a moment that you are scared of mice.
-Just the mere though of seeing a mouse is terrifying to you, and if you happen to see a mouse, you stomp your feet and make a hissing sound to send the mouse away.
+Just the mere thought of seeing a mouse is terrifying to you, and if you happen to see a mouse, you stomp your feet and make a hissing sound to send the mouse away.

 At closer scrutiny, what has likely happened in this scenario?
 In this case, mice, which had a history of eliciting a negative emotion, now have come to elicit a positive emotion, for the simple fact that mice have started to predict the money.
-In behavior terminology, we call this "Classical Conditioning" which along with desensitization can be a very powerful behavior modification tool.
+In behavior terminology, we call this "classical conditioning," which along with desensitization, can be a very powerful behavior modification tool.

 So with this in mind, with the help of a professional, you should work on presenting less intense versions of your dog's fear and create positive associations with it.
 Next, let's see an example of some work I did with a client's dog who barked every time her new boyfriend walked into the house.

-How I Helped Molly Conquer Her Fear
+How I Helped Molly Conquer Her Fear Using Negative Reinforcement

-When I met with my client, Molly was shaking from fear on the owner's lap, yet according to the owner she was actually doing well considering that her boyfriend could not get nowhere near her without triggering barking behaviors.
-I took notes about her triggers and while we were talking, her boyfriend happened to open the door after doing some gardening.
-I heard Molly growl and she told me "See?
-She is already getting nervous and he hasn't even come into this room yet!"
+When I met with my client, her dog, Molly, was shaking from fear on her owner's lap, yet according to the owner, she was actually doing well considering that her boyfriend could not get anywhere near her without triggering barking behaviors.
+I took notes about her triggers, and while we were talking, her boyfriend happened to open the door after doing some gardening.
+I heard Molly growl, and her owner remarked, "See?
+She is already getting nervous, and he hasn't even come into this room yet!"

-So I called the boyfriend who was in the yard, and I told him to just touch open the door a bit without coming through the door.
+I called the boyfriend who was in the yard, and I told him to just push the door open a bit without coming through the door.
 As soon as Molly's ears tilted in direction of the sound, I told Sally to immediately feed her a treat.
-We repeated this exercise several times, until Molly came to understand that the sound of the door opening was a predictor of a treat coming her way.
+We repeated this exercise several times until Molly came to understand that the sound of the door opening was a predictor of a treat coming her way.
 We knew this happened when, upon hearing the sound of the door, she looked at Sally's hand for a treat.

 We then progressed to having her boyfriend come through the door and walk a few steps.
-We repeated the exercise. but this time the owner was to feed her treats upon hearing the steps, rather than the door opening.
-However, if occasionally the door opening was a bit louder than others, we still gave treats for that and kept giving them when he walked in.
-Molly was getting a hang of the game, looking for her treats every time she heard the foot steps.
+We repeated the exercise, but this time, the owner was to feed her treats upon hearing the steps, rather than the door opening.
+However, if occasionally, the door opening was a bit louder than others, we still gave treats for that and kept giving them when he walked in.
+Molly was getting a hang of the game, looking for her treats every time she heard the footsteps.

 Molly that day was left with some homework.
 When she didn't have time to work on the issue and her husband had to come in and out often, Molly was to be kept away from all the commotion.
 She could have kept her in the farthest room or taken her out for walk.
-This because if Molly was allowed too much barking at the trigger, this rehearsal of the problem behavior would have taken us several steps back.
-When then Sally and her boyfriend had time, she was to repeat the exercises, but without progressing any further until we met again.
+This is because if Molly was allowed too much barking at the trigger, this rehearsal of the problem behavior would have taken us several steps back.
+When then Sally and her boyfriend had free time, she was to repeat the exercises, but without progressing any further until we would meet again.

 When we met again, Sally said she had seen a great improvement in Molly, she did very well and only managed to make a muffled bark just once or twice.
 This is somewhat expected at some time or another.
 So that day we worked on adding sights.
 Molly seemed to have accustomed to most noises made from her boyfriend coming in.
-Sally said she even practiced having her husband do push ups in another room (something that triggered barking) and fed her treats while he did those and she did great.
+Sally said she even practiced having her husband do push-ups in another room (something that triggered barking) and fed her treats while he did those and she did great.

 So now we had her boyfriend walk in from the door, take a few steps, talk and now move towards the room where we were sitting, just making a brief appearance at a distance.
 Molly was fed tasty treats, every time he popped up into the room.
 We even practiced a few "Peek-a-Boo games" too.
-Almost towards the end of the session, her boyfriend was able to walk half way into the room without her barking.
+Almost towards the end of the session, her boyfriend was able to walk halfway into the room without her barking.
 At one point though, when the boyfriend started coming into the room we had an 'oops moment", her boyfriend dropped his phone and when he bent down to grab it Molly started barking.

-I saw Molly for another 4 visits and in the meanwhile Sally did "homework."
+I saw Molly for another 4 visits and meanwhile, Sally did "homework."
 She was instructed that if any time she saw Sally get uncomfortable giving signs of stress (she was provided with a handout on signs of stress in dogs) she would end the session on a positive note letting her boyfriend do something she didn't seem to mind and giving her 2-3 treats for that.
 She was then to make a note of what exactly happened that made her uncomfortable.
 We would then work on that and split the action in smaller components.

 I knew my work was finally over when Sally's boyfriend was able to able to come into the room, talk, cough, pick up items and then even sit down next to Sally.
 Every time the boyfriend was able to sit down next to Sally, the boyfriend would give Molly a big reward consisting of an entire cookie or a pig ear or small bully stick to chew on.
 Molly became more and more comfortable around the boyfriend and we knew he gained her trust when one day she even managed to walk onto his lap and fell asleep!
 Way to go Molly!

 If your dog is barking when somebody is walking into a room, see a professional to help you out.
-Finding a professional who focuses on force-free behavior modification techniques is important because a dog who is fearful doesn't need anymore more stress due to the addition of aversion-based methods.
+Finding a professional who focuses on force-free behavior modification techniques is important because a dog who is fearful doesn't need anymore more stress due to the addition of aversion-based tools or methods.

 The assistance of a professional is important for correct implementation of behavior modification (going too fast in the process can create set-backs that can even have a permanent impact if not remedied correctly) but also from a safety perspective.
 Dogs who are fearful may bite if they are faced with too intense versions of their fear.
 And this may even involve owners who the dog appears to trust due to re-directed aggression when dogs are excessively tense.